salsita/prism/docs/gif-viewer/unit-tests.md

 });
 ```

-`Updater` function always takes two arguments first is Model and second is Action because we are testing initial Model we provide `undefined` as Model and some `NonExistingAction` as second argument, we don't mind that Updater will not handle the action, we just need to provide **some** action so that Model gets initialized.
+The `Updater` function always takes two arguments: the Model and the Action.
+Because we are testing the initial Model, we provide `undefined` as the Model and some `NonExistingAction` as second argument.
+We don't mind that the Updater will not handle the Action, we just need to provide *some* action so that the Model gets initialized.

-Now comes the nice part and it's testing of Side effects. **Updater does not execute any Side effect it only yields an intention to execute them in next execution frame** and the intetion is declarative `sideEffect` wrapper of the called function.
+Now comes the nice part: testing of Side Effects. **The Updater does not execute any Side Effects, it just yields an intention to execute them in next execution frame**.
+The intention is expressed using the declarative `sideEffect` wrapper.

 ```javascript
 import { assert } from 'chai';